xStarbound/xStarbound/doc/lua/world.md

 Returns `true` if the world is terrestrial and the specified position is within its surface layer, and `false` otherwise.

+> **Technical note:** A segfault that happens on stock Starbound when this callback is invoked with a negative Y position value has been fixed in xSB-2.

+---

 #### `float` world.surfaceLevel()

 Returns the surface layer base height.